xenbaloch/github-slideshow/_posts/0000-01-02-xenbaloch.md

 layout: slide
 title: "welcome to second slide!"
 ---
+Hi, Learning is a continuous process!

-Hi, I am learning to better understand Github and use it productively!
+I am learning to better understand Github and use it productively!